MariaEOcampo/MoviesAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.

+## Backend

+Install JSON Server : npm install -g json-server
+Put the attached db.json file in a new folder
+Put the location of the db file in the console.
+Then run Start JSON Server : json-server --watch db.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding